apollo

 0

-LEVETIRACETAM belongs to a group of medications known as 'anti-convulsant' primarily used to treat seizures (fits) due to epilepsy.
-Epilepsy is a chronic condition where the patients have repeated fits (convulsions).
-LEVETIRACETAM is used for the epilepsy form in which the fits affect only one side of the brain, but could extend to larger areas on both sides of the brain.
+Levetiracetam is used to treat seizures (fits) due to epilepsy.
+Epilepsy is a chronic condition where patients have repeated fits (convulsions).
+It is mainly used for fits that affect only one side of the brain, but could extend to larger areas on both sides of the brain.

-LEVETIRACETAM contains Levetiracetam, used in combination or alone for treating symptoms of epilepsy.
-It works by slowing down the abnormal signals which the brain gives, leading to episodes of seizures.
+Levetiracetam contains Levetiracetam, which works by slowing down the abnormal signals in the brain that cause episodes of seizures.
 It helps by suppressing specific brain sites responsible for abnormal activity and prevents the spread of electrical signals that cause seizures.
-It reduces the episodes of seizures but does not cure epilepsy.

-Take LEVETIRACETAM as prescribed.
-Your doctor will decide how often you should take LEVETIRACETAM based on your medical condition.
-In some cases, you may experience daytime drowsiness, disturbed sleep, light-headedness, or dizziness, sleepiness, general weakness, and unexplained infections.
-Most of these side effects of LEVETIRACETAM do not require medical attention and gradually resolve over time.
+Not everyone who is taking Levetiracetam will get these side effects.
+In some cases, you may experience daytime drowsiness, disturbed sleep, light-headedness, dizziness, sleepiness, general weakness, and unexplained infections.
+Most of these side effects of Levetiracetam do not require medical attention and gradually resolve over time.
 However, if the side effects are persistent, please reach out to your doctor.

-It is not known if LEVETIRACETAM is safe or effective in children below four years of age.
-Do not take LEVETIRACETAM if you have any kidney disease, lung disease, muscle weakness (myasthenia gravis), difficulty in sleeping (sleep apnoea), severe liver disease, or a problem with alcohol or other prescription drugs.
-It is not known if LEVETIRACETAM will harm the foetus or not if you are pregnant or planning to get pregnant.
-Do not drive or operate heavy machinery until you know how LEVETIRACETAM affects you, as its intake may make you dizzy or sleepy.
-Young children (especially less than 16 years) are more likely to develop behavioural changes like aggression than adults, so LEVETIRACETAM should only be given under medical supervision to children.
-Suddenly stopping LEVETIRACETAM can cause withdrawal symptoms like anxiety, increased heart rate, tremor, or general unwell feeling.
-Suicidal thoughts or actions can be caused in some patients taking LEVETIRACETAM, so pay attention to any sudden change in mood swings, behaviour, or feeling.
+Before taking Levetiracetam, tell your doctor if you are allergic to it or any other components present in it.
+Inform your doctor if you have any history of kidney disease, lung disease, muscle weakness (myasthenia gravis), difficulty in sleeping (sleep apnoea), or severe liver disease.
+Consult the doctor if you are pregnant or planning to get pregnant.
+Suddenly stopping Levetiracetam can cause withdrawal symptoms like anxiety, increased heart rate, tremors, or general unwell feeling.
+Suicidal thoughts or actions can be caused in some patients taking Levetiracetam, so pay attention to any sudden change in mood swings, behaviour, or feeling.

 Medicinal Benefits